-In the end, it’s a lead who makes a decision whether to make the purchase or not.
+In the end, it’s a leader who decides whether to make the purchase or not.

 Aligning your inbound sales and marketing will help you to come up with personalized solutions and recommendations for every potential client.

-On the other hand, mixing your inbound and outbound techniques will diversify your entire sales processes and help you grow faster.
+On the other hand, mixing your inbound and outbound techniques will diversify your entire sales process and help you grow faster.